Implications of new evidence for lepton-universality violation in $b\to s\ell^+\ell^-$ decays: The theoretically clean fit

 \section{The theoretically clean fit}

 We first restrict ourselves to the analysis of the theoretically clean observables $R_K$, $R_{K^*}$ and $B_s\to \mu^+\mu^-$.
 The relevant data is shown in Table~\ref{tab:data} and discussed above.
-We first assess the consistency of the data set, which gives $\chi^2_{\rm min}= 4.61$ ($8$ dof), corresponding to $p=0.80$.
-Here we count the 6 $B_q \to \mu^+ \mu^-$ measurements separately.
+We first assess the consistency of the dataset, which gives $\chi^2_{\rm min}= 4.61$ ($8$ d.o.f.), corresponding to $p=0.80$, where $p$ denotes $p$-value.
+For the d.o.f. we count the 6 $B_q \to \mu^+ \mu^-$ measurements separately and for $R_K$ we count the LHCb and Belle results as two separate measurements of the same observable, neglecting the small difference in the lower end of the bin.